nsidc/git-training/doc/tutorial/working-locally/04-more-commits.md

 ## Commit the second batch of fixes

-Since we already know how to commit the changes in two steps, here's a shortcut to do it in one command -- the "add" occurs automatically:
+Since you already know how to commit the changes in two steps, here's a shortcut to do it in one command -- the "add" occurs automatically:

 ```